Scaling Laws for Task-Optimized Models of the Primate Visual Ventral Stream

-\begin{itemize} \item While scale initially improves alignment, brain alignment saturates whereas behavioral alignment continues to improve. \item Increasing both parameter count and training dataset size improves alignment, with data providing more gains over model scaling. \item Architectures with stronger inductive bias (such as convolutions) and datasets with higher-quality images are more sample- and compute-efficient. \item Fitting parametric power-law curves, we find that model alignment with higher-level brain regions and especially behavior benefits the most from scaling. \item We publicly release our training code, evaluation pipeline, and over 600 checkpoints for models trained in a controlled manner to enable future research.
+\begin{itemize} \item While scale initially improves alignment, brain alignment saturates.
+Behavioral alignment on the other hand continues to improve. \item Increasing both parameter count and training dataset size improves alignment, with data providing more gains over model scaling. \item Architectures with stronger inductive bias (e.g., convolutions and recurrence) and datasets with higher-quality images are more sample- and compute-efficient. \item Fitting parametric power-law curves, we find that model alignment with higher-level brain regions and especially behavior benefits the most from scaling. \item We publicly release our training code, evaluation pipeline, and over 600 checkpoints for models trained in a controlled manner to enable future research. \end{itemize}